+Fig 2.2: Schematic diagram for image fusion using PCNN

 Dual-Channel PCNN uses modulatory coupling rather than the more-common additive coupling.
 The advantage of PCNN is that a neuron with no primary input cannot be activated by the coupling input, which is an important feature in image processing.
 Also PCNNs are used as non-adaptive processors, thus their connectivity requirements are low, and it is practical to build them as high-speed electronic chips for high data applications such as image processing.